 - proof of admission by a designated learning institution

 You can find more information on the requirements and how to apply for a student visa on the website of Citizenship and Immigration Canada.

-The best way to determine which visa option is right for you is to consult with an immigration lawyer or other professional who can assess your individual situation.
+The best way to determine which type of visa is right for you is to consult with a Canadian immigration lawyer or other professional who can assess your individual situation.

 Once you have your visa sorted, it’s time to plan your move.

 Is Canada More Expensive Than Ireland?

 According to this report on Numbeo, Canada is a little cheaper than Ireland for common things like meals out, rent and transport.

 However, some things are more expensive in Canada, such as groceries, alcohol and cigarettes.

 You can expect your overall cost of living to be about the same in Canada as it is in Ireland and a higher purchasing power.
 In other words, your money goes further in Canada than in Ireland.